spcorcor18/LPO-8852/lectures/Lecture 7 - Instrumental variables/Example studies - IV.md

 > Fox News cable channel position used as an instrument for viewership to examine its effects on political ideology.

 Ballis, B., & Heath, K. (2021).
 The Long-Run Impacts of Special Education. *American Economic Journal: Economic Policy*, 13(4), 72-111. https://doi.org/10.1257/pol.20190603
+> Estimates the long-run effects of special education in Texas using two methods, difference-in-differences and IV.
+Texas capped special education enrollments at 8% in 2005, which affected districts disproportionately based on their pre-policy special education rates.
+The instrument is pre-policy exposure to the policy change, identifying the effect of special education reoval for students on the margin.

 Barrow, L., Schanzenbach, D. W., & Claessens, A. (2015).
 The impact of Chicago's small high school initiative. *Journal of Urban Economics*, 87(0), 100--113. https://doi.org/http://dx.doi.org/10.1016/j.jue.2015.02.002